Stay Thirsty: Pedigree

 Stay Thirsty's sire, Bernardini (Bay, 2003) won the 2006 Preakness Stakes, Travers Stakes, Jim Dandy Stakes, Withers Stakes and the Jockey Club Gold Cup.
 He was sired by leading sire A.P.
 Indy, who also produced Mineshaft and Rags to Riches.
 His dam is Grade I winner Cara Rafaela (Quiet American – Oil Fable), who accrued $884,452 in her racing career.
 Cara Rafaela won the 1995 Hollywood Starlet Stakes and the Alcibiades Stakes and was Broodmare of the Year in 2006.
-She has produced nine foals, including Ile de France and Bold Legacy.
+She has produced nine foals, including Île-de-France and Bold Legacy.

 Stay Thirsty's dam, Marozia (Chestnut, 1994), was sired by Storm Bird out of the mare Make Change.
 She was exported to the United Kingdom in 1995 and raced with limited success until age four, earning £6,220 ($10,367).
 She returned to the United States from Ireland in 1998 and has produced ten foals.
 Stay Thirsty was her eighth foal, and she also produced the graded stakes winners Andromeda's Hero and Superfly, by Fusaichi Pegasus.
 Her dam, Make Change, won the Miss Liberty Stakes and produced eight foals, including the filly Time Changes.

+Pedigree of Stay Thirsty, Bay, 2008.